The Fund supports several networks of state health policymakers to help identify, inspire, and inform policy leaders.

 The Milbank Memorial Fund is an endowed operating foundation that publishes The Milbank Quarterly, commissions projects, and convenes state health policy decision makers on issues they identify as important to population health.

-Original Scholarship Pharmaceutical policy
+Original Scholarship Pharmaceutical and medical device policy

 Back to The Milbank Quarterly